AmirPasha25/ai-outlook-voice-assistant/README.md

 ## Usage

-Simply run the Python script and it will start listening immediately:
-When the assistant hears "Hello Outlook", it will respond with "Hi there, how are you?
+Simply run the Python script and it will start listening immediately When the assistant hears "Hello Outlook", it will respond with "Hi there, how are you?
 How can I help you today?"